No dreadlocks or weaves? North Carolina pool criticized over ‘racist’ rules

 “Definitely racial discrimination!
 Never will see me there!!” another user wrote.

+In a Facebook post that has since been deleted, the Outdoor Recreation Center said hair extensions are banned because they can get into pumping equipment, causing an “automatic shutdown of 3 days or more.”

-Others defended the Outdoor Recreation Center, which requires people to buy a membership to visit the pool.
+The business says on its Facebook page that people must pay a membership fee to visit the pool.

+The pool is run “with no help from the government, city or state for the past 6 years,” according to the now-deleted Facebook post.

+Other social media users posted screenshots appearing to show a separate apology from the Outdoor Recreation Center.

 “If you don’t like the rules then don’t go!
 This is a private business and it’s within their rights to make the rules,” Ann Honeycutt wrote on Facebook.
 “Unless you own a business of this type you can’t know what problems they have had that prompted the owners to make these rules.”